wummel/patool/doc/development.md

    $ make test

-4. Change the code, and test the new code by installing patool in the virtual Python environment
+4. Change the code, and test the new code by running the tests again

-   $ make localbuild

-   Now the `patool` binary will be installed in the `.venv/bin` directory.
+The Github workflow runs tests on different architectures and Python versions.
+Currently, tests are run on Windows, MacOS and Linux.
+Tested Python versions are Python 3.11, 3.12 and 3.13.